Skip to main content

 10. You're Planning a Major Change (Migration, New Features, etc.)

-Why it matters: Starting a big project on a shaky foundation causes problems.
+Why it matters: Starting a big project on a shaky foundation causes problems — whether that's a data migration, a new integration, or budgeting for AI like Agentforce.

 Health check fixes: Baseline assessment before project, identify risks early.

-What You Get from SaaSkool's Free Salesforce Health Check
+What Do You Get from SaaSKool's Free Health Check?

-SaaSKool offers a complimentary Salesforce health check (valued at NZD $1,500) for NZ and Australian businesses.
+SaaSKool offers a complimentary Salesforce health check for NZ and Australian businesses.

 What's Included